StackStorm-Exchange/stackstorm-hubot/README.md

 # WARNING!

-> Most people do not need this pack.
-If you want to use ChatOps with StackStorm, use the st2chatops package.
-This is installed by default with StackStorm.
+Most people do not need this pack.
+If you want to use ChatOps with StackStorm, use the st2chatops package, which is installed by default with StackStorm.
-> It includes Hubot, wired up to StackStorm.
+The chatops pack (st2chatops package) includes Hubot, already wired up to StackStorm.
-> See docs.stackstorm.com/chatops/index.html for more about how to configure ChatOps.
+See docs.stackstorm.com/chatops/index.html for more about how to configure ChatOps.

-> Only install this pack if you are really sure you need it.
+Only install this pack if you are _really_ sure that you need it.
+See the [Actions section](#actions) to see if this pack is useful for you.

 # Hubot Integration Pack